The Full Mountie

 Wednesday, June 24th, 1998

 5.00am: Up with the lark.
 Actually, at this time of the morning there aren't any larks awake so I'm up with the insomniacs and night shift workers.
-Andy arrives at 5.30, I say goodbye to a befuddled Gill and we zoom off to Heathrow Airport, collecting Oggie on the way.
+Andy arrives at 5.30 and we zoom off to Heathrow Airport, collecting Oggie on the way.
 Meet up with the rest of the gang and we check in for the 12.55 flight to Montreal.
 The flight itself is uneventful enough, though for some reason they always assume that vegetarians don't eat any dairy produce.
 I gaze covetously at Oggie's knob of butter.
 The films on offer are The Gingerbread Man (better than expected) and Good Will Hunting (great!).

 We arrive at Montreal Dorval Airport at 2.40 (though, with the five-hour time difference, my brain thinks it's really 7.40pm).
 Following a lengthy delay while our work permits are sorted out, we finally emerge into the sweltering heat which is only surpassed by the temperature in the van ferrying us to Quebec City.
 For some reason the driver either doesn't know how to operate the air conditioning or he refuses to switch it on.
 He also seems incapable of understanding our desperate pleas for the windows to be left open for more than a couple of minutes at a time.
 Scorchio!